-Before any manager, coach, assistant coach or other volunteer can transport any TLLB child, other than his/her own, anywhere, he/she must:
+Before any manager, coach, assistant coach or other volunteer can transport any registered player, other than his/her own, anywhere, he/she must:

 - 1. Have a valid Oklahoma Driver's License - 2.
-Complete a Volunteer Application and submit to TLLB for background and driving record check. - 3.
+Complete a Volunteer Application and submit to Tulsa National LL for background check. - 3.
 Have a valid copy of proof of insurance with the vehicle (Must have Uninsured Motorist coverage) - 4.
 Wear corrective lenses when operating a vehicle if the Driver's License stipulates that the operator must wear corrective lenses. - 5.
-Have signed permission slips from parent(s)/guardian(s) before children are transported (See Driving Permission Slip). - 6.
+Have signed permission slips from parent(s)/guardian(s) before children are transported. - 6.
 Have correct class of license for the vehicle he/she is driving. - 7.
 Not carry more children in their vehicle than they have seat belts. - 8.
 Make sure that the vehicle is in good running order. - 9.
 Not drive in a careless or reckless manner. - 10.
 Not drive under the influence of alcohol, drugs or medication. - 11.
 Obey all traffic laws and speed limits at all times. - 12.
 Never transport a child without returning him/her to the point of origin, unless parent(s)/guardian(s) of that child pick takes custody of them.

-Tulsa Little League Baseball Volunteer Application
+Tulsa National LL Volunteer Application